zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ### Configure Cluster Link and the Other Server Connections

-On each DXP server, use [portal properties](../../reference/portal-properties.md) to enable Cluster Link and to configure connections with the data source and file store.
+On each DXP server, use [Portal Properties](../../reference/portal-properties.md) to enable Cluster Link and to configure connections with the data source and file store.

 1. Create a `portal-ext.properties` file for each node: